shubh-man007/BeGo/httpfromtcp/readme.md

 > 21:32:18 UTC | 22/10/25 --> Added basic header parsing and tests, kinda hard -.- <br>
 > 18:47:18 UTC | 25/10/25 --> Improved on header parsing and added tests. <br>
 > 21:18:08 UTC | 26/10/25 --> Added header and body parsing to the request package and added tests. <br>
+> 21:52:46 UTC | 27/10/25 --> Implemented a basic server with graceful shutdown, planning to integrate it with request parser next. <br>